dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 mydata_ch<i>_<j>t_<k>x_<l>y_<m>z.tif
 ```

-To load a single one of these a user might right some code like this:
+To load a single image, a user might write some code like the following:

 ```python
 from skimage.io import imread